 While working until your late-60s or early-70s may seem like a long way off on one hand, on the other it can have many benefits for your mental and physical wellbeing.
 It can also help boost your finances in later life, ensuring you’ll have enough money in retirement.

 As it is, retirement ages are already increasing.
 By the end of 2018 the State Pension age for men and women will be 65, rising to 66 by 2020 and 67 by 2028.
 And depending on when you hope to retire, that may already place you in your late-60s.
 You can currently access your workplace or personal pension around a decade earlier at 55, but this is rising too.
-From 2028 you’ll need to be 57 before you can take advantage of the pension freedoms.
+From 2028 it’s expected that you’ll need to be 57 before you can take advantage of the pension freedoms.

 Whether you decide to keep working as normal until then, work part-time or retire gradually, here are just six of the reasons why you should consider delaying taking your pension.